 Noting that any radiocommunication system may suffer from interruption due to various circumstance like abnormal propagation, equipment failure or unexpected interference, SARPs are in place to cover this issue.

-In case of an interruption, an RPAS Lost C2 Link state must be declared by the RPAS when the interruption is longer than the Lost C2 Link Decision time.
-The Lost C2 Link Decision time depends on safety considerations associated with the operational requirements of the airspace used and will be defined accordingly.
+In case of an interruption, an UAS Lost Link state must be declared by the UAS when the interruption is longer than the Lost Link Decision time.
+The Lost Link Decision time depends on safety considerations associated with the operational requirements of the airspace used and will be defined accordingly.
 For example, in oceanic airspace the decision time might be much longer than in an airspace around major airports.

-When being in the RPAS Lost C2 Link state, a set of predefined, preapproved and preprogramed actions are performed by the RPA, such as landing safely at a predefined airfield.
+When being in the UAS Lost Link state, a set of predefined, preapproved and preprogramed actions are performed by the UA, such as landing safely at a predefined airfield.
 These procedures are established in accordance with the different Annexes to the Convention on International Civil Aviation and are agreed as part of the flight plan approval for each flight.

 Security

-The C2 Link design, monitoring system and operating procedures shall be such as to minimize the potential for any unauthorized control of the RPA during any operation phase.
-C2 Link security is vital to the safe operation of RPAS and has been an integral part of the development of ICAO’s C2 Link related SARPs.
+UAS CNPC design, monitoring system and operating procedures shall be such as to minimize the potential for any unauthorized control of the UA during any operation phase.
+UAS CNPC security is vital to the safe operation of UAS and has been an integral part of the development of ICAO’s UAS CNPC related SARPs.

 Monitoring and Records

-ICAO has developed a comprehensive approach to the assurance of safe operation of RPAS.
-From a C2 Link perspective this not only includes a process to approve the provider of the C2 Link service as part of the certification of the design and operation of the RPAS but also includes full integration of the C2SCP into the Safety Management System of the RPAS operator.
+ICAO has developed a comprehensive approach to the assurance of safe operation of UAS.
+From a UAS CNPC link perspective this not only includes a process to approve the provider of UAS CNPC link service as part of the certification of the design and operation of the UAS but also includes full integration of the UAS CNPC link communication service provider into the Safety Management System of the UAS operator.
 SARPs also identify a competent authority who has day to day oversight of the operation and can, if necessary, stop operation or revoke approval to operate.
-SARPs also include a requirement to perform real-time monitoring and logging of the operation of the C2 Link and for the RPAS operator and C2CSP to take immediate action if the quality of the service degrades below what is acceptable for longer than is acceptable from safety considerations.
-This automatic monitoring system shall be implemented in every RPAS and will provide an alert to the remote pilot on any degradation of the C2 Link delivered quality of service.
+SARPs also include a requirement to perform real-time monitoring and logging of the operation of UAS CNPC and for the UAS operator and UAS CNPC link communication service provider to take immediate action if the quality of the service degrades below what is acceptable for longer than is acceptable from safety considerations.
+This automatic monitoring system shall be implemented in every UAS and will provide an alert to the remote pilot on any degradation of UAS CNPC link delivered quality of service.

-Annex
+Annex 1: Excerpt from ICAO State Letter AN 7/66.2.2-21/17, containing Amendment 90 to Volume V of Annex 10 to the Convention on International Civil Aviation

-Reelvant parts of Volume V and Volume VI of ICAO Annex 10 to the Convention on International Civil Aviation.
+Annex 2: Excerpt from ICAO State Letter AN 7/66.2.2-21/18, containing the first edition of Annex 10, Volume VI to the Convention on International Civil Aviation

 AMENDMENT 90